What if we told you that there was a treatment that could smooth, plump and rejuvenate your skin?

-If you are a nurse, physician or medical professional, you can learn this by enrolling in PRP training at National Laser Institute!
+If you are a nurse, physician or medical professional, you can learn to inject PRP during medical aesthetics training at National Laser Institute!

 What Is Platelet-Rich Plasma (PRP)?

-Platelet-Rich Plasma (PRP) is a naturally occurring substance in our bodies that promotes healing.
-The plasma contains special “factors” or proteins that support cell growth.
+Platelet-Rich Plasma (PRP) is a natural, non-synthetic substance that promotes healing within the body and contains special “factors” (proteins) that support cell growth.